Joy Behar & Meghan McCain Win Halloween With Creepy Twin Costumes On ‘The View’

 The View stars Joy Behar and Meghan McCain have won Halloween with creepy costumes from the horror film The Shining, posing alongside fellow panelist Sunny Hostin in a post that McCain shared to Instagram.

-Behar and McCain posed as the Grady sisters, who terrorized little Danny Torrance in the 1980s film The Shining, posing with Sunny Hostin who dressed as the clown from Stephen King’s It.
+Behar and McCain posed as the Grady sisters, who terrorized little Danny Torrance in the 1980s film The Shining, while Sunny Hostin dressed as the clown from Stephen King’s It.

 Also portraying characters from Stephen King’s films were Whoopi Goldberg as Church the cat from Pet Sematary and Abby Huntsman, who dressed as the lead character of Carrie from the Stephen King film of the same name.